NikitaGordia/teammates-suck/frontend/README.md

    ```bash
    # Navigate to the frontend directory
    cd frontend

    # Install dependencies
    npm install
    ```

 3. Configure the backend URL:
-   - The application is configured to connect to the backend at `http://127.0.0.1:5000`
+   - The application is configured to connect to the backend at `http://127.0.0.1:5050` by default
-   - If your backend runs on a different URL, update the API endpoint URLs in `src/App.jsx`
+   - If your backend runs on a different URL, create a `.env` file based on `.env.example` and set the `VITE_API_BASE_URL` variable
+   - All API configuration is centralized in `src/config.js`

 ## Development